Vishal-2001-cybthon/placement_prediction_and_analysis_system/README.md

 # placement_prediction_and_analysis_system
 **Placement Prediction and Analysis System**

-This system is designed to predict and analyze the placement status of students, leveraging various academic and extracurricular factors.
-Through a combination of exploratory data analysis (EDA) and machine learning techniques, it provides insights into the factors influencing placement outcomes and offers predictive capabilities for assessing a candidate's likelihood of placement.
+This system, developed by Vishal V V, offers a comprehensive solution for predicting and analyzing placement outcomes for students.
+Leveraging a self-created dataset and utilizing SQL for data export, it empowers users to explore, understand, and predict placement probabilities based on a variety of factors.
+Furthermore, it facilitates the addition of new candidate data through user input, ensuring real-time evaluation and insights.

 ---

+### Technologies Used:

+- Python
+- SQLite
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Plotly
+- Scikit-learn

-### Sections:
+### Data Acquisition:

-1. **Introduction**
-   - Welcome to the Placement Prediction and Analysis System, developed by Vishal V V. This system aims to facilitate informed decision-making in the recruitment process by predicting the placement status of students based on their academic records, internships, aptitude scores, and more.

-2. **Technologies Used**
-   - Python, SQLite, Pandas, NumPy, Matplotlib, Seaborn, Plotly, scikit-learn.

-3. **Data Acquisition**
-   - Reads data from a CSV file and stores it in a SQLite database for efficient data handling.
+The system employs a self-created dataset, meticulously curated to capture various attributes influencing placement outcomes.
+The data is imported into a SQLite database using Python's Pandas library, enabling seamless storage and retrieval for analysis and modeling.

-4. **Exploratory Data Analysis (EDA)**
+### Exploratory Data Analysis (EDA):
-   - Visualizes dataset characteristics such as college tier distribution, average 12th marks by tier, subject distribution, etc., to gain insights into the dataset.

-5. **Data Preprocessing**
-   - Converts categorical variables to numerical format for model training.

-6. **Model Training**
+Through visualizations generated using Matplotlib, Seaborn, and Plotly, the system offers a detailed EDA of the dataset.
+Users can explore trends, distributions, and correlations among different features, gaining valuable insights into factors affecting placement success.

+### Data Preprocessing:

+Before model training, the dataset undergoes preprocessing steps such as categorical variable conversion and scaling.
+This ensures optimal performance of machine learning algorithms in predicting placement outcomes.

+### Model Training:

-   - Trains multiple machine learning models including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, and K-Nearest Neighbors to predict placement outcomes.
+The system trains multiple machine learning models, including Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, and K-Nearest Neighbors.
+Each model's performance metrics are evaluated to determine its efficacy in predicting placement probabilities.

-7. **Prediction**
-   - Provides an interactive interface for predicting a candidate's placement status based on user-provided information.

-8. **Dataset Export**
+### Prediction:

+Users can input candidate details through an interactive interface, enabling the system to predict placement status based on the provided information.
+The addition of new candidate data enriches the dataset and enhances prediction accuracy.

+### Dataset Export:

-   - Exports the updated dataset to a CSV file after inserting new candidate data.
+Utilizing SQL, the system exports the updated dataset to a CSV file after incorporating new candidate data.
+This ensures data integrity and enables further analysis or model retraining.

-9. **Comparative Analysis**
-   - Compares the performance of different machine learning models based on their test accuracies.

 ---

-### Installation:
+### Usage:

 1. **Clone the repository:**
    ```